opencog/atomspace/README.md

 platform.

-End-users and application developers will want to use one of the existing "app" subsystems, or write thier own.
+End-users and application developers will want to use one of the existing "app" subsystems, or write their own.
 Most of the existing AtomSpace "apps" are focused on various aspects of "Artificial General Intelligence".
 This includes (unsupervised) natural-language learning, machine-learning, reasoning and induction, chatbots, robot control, perceptual subsystems